-While this method can be considered the most parametric in terms of pure Dynamo workflow in the sense that the results can be seen immediately within the Revit project, the end result is a less user friendly Revit element.
-In order to allow the greatest versatility and flexibility, this method is best avoided.
+While this method can be considered the most parametric in terms of pure Dynamo workflow in the sense that the results can be seen immediately within the Revit project, the result is a less user-friendly Revit element.
+To allow the greatest versatility and flexibility, this method is best avoided.

 Dynamo script, Step 4, Option 1B

 While the profile of the sweep can be locked to the model lines coming out of Dynamo, if extra rows are added, for example, the sweep will not be automatically updated to include the additional rows.
 However, the benefit of this workflow over Option 1A, is that the sweep will be ‘clean’ without any tessellations or triangulations.
 Furthermore, it allows for easy manual modifications outside of Dynamo.